My mother was the most caring person I ever knew and my father was the most remarkable.

 emotional, that it was wonderful to see China again, but that seeing his former student in Chungking was the highlight of the trip.

-Above left: As an officer cadet in Dickinson, North Dakota in 1943.
+Above left: As a Navy officer cadet in Dickinson, North Dakota in 1943.

-Above center: As a newly-commissioned naval officer.
+Above center: And one year later, as a newly-commissioned naval officer.
 This is Ensign Leu at Northwestern University in July 1944.

 Above right: My dad in his "Navy whites."